Globoid Cell Leukodystrophy, GLD (Hereditary Disease of the White Matter of the Brain, Krabbe Disease) in Dogs

 Causes

-In the absence of the functioning GALC enzyme, galactolipids accumulate, especially psychosine, which is toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. to oligodendrocytes, the cells that produce myelin.
-The result is demyelination, which leads to disruption of nerve conduction and neuronal dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+In the absence of the functional GALC enzyme, galactolipids accumulate, especially psychosine, which is toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. to oligodendrocytes, the cells that produce myelin.
+The result is demyelination, leading to a disruption of nerve conduction and neuronal dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life..

 Symptoms